dl1bz/deskhpsdr/README.md

 So far, deskHPSDR has been successfully tested on the following systems:<br>
 * iMac 21" i5 running macOS 14 aka Sonoma
 * Macbook Air M1 running macOS 26 aka Tahoe
+* old Macbook Pro i7 & old Macbook Air i5 running Linux Mint "Faye" Debian-Edition
-* Raspberry Pi5 with NVMe-HAT running 64bit PiOS and X11 environment
+* Raspberry Pi5 with NVMe-HAT running 64bit PiOS (based at Debian "Bookworm") and X11 environment
 * *Raspberry Pi 3B+ works too, but with limitations (panadapter framerate only 10fps, if want more the CPU hasn't enough power)*
 * a hamradio friend of mine has checked it on a Desktop Linux Ubuntu LTS for me, works too